Frequently Asked Questions

 How much does a visit cost?

-The initial visit is $135 and is 1 hour in duration.
+The initial visit is $100.
 It includes a full acupuncture treatment and a thorough medical history intake.
-All subsequent acupuncture treatments are $100 each and up to 45 minutes in duration.
-IVF-transfer-day Pre and Post IVF acupuncture treatments (two specialty treatments) combined are $275.
+Follow-up acupuncture treatments are $85 each.

 *MAHM is also the official acupuncture infertility NYC center and herbal medicine clinic for the Sher Institute for Reproductive Medicine in NY and a professional member of both the American Pregnancy Association and RESOLVE: The National Infertility Association.